toniemasz/nftmarketplace/README.md

    ```
 4. Open `http://localhost:3000` in the browser.

 New users can register via the homepage.
+The server will automatically
+create an `admin` account in `backend/users.json` if none exists and use
-The admin account is used to deploy the contract when the server starts.
+it to deploy the contract when starting.